Machine gun: 19th century

 In the early and mid-19th century, a number of rapid-firing weapons appeared which offered multi-shot fire, mostly volley guns.
 Volley guns (such as the Mitrailleuse) and double-barreled pistols relied on duplicating all parts of the gun, though the Nock gun used the otherwise-undesirable "chain fire" phenomenon (where multiple chambers are ignited at once) to propagate a spark from a single flintlock mechanism to multiple barrels.
 Pepperbox pistols also did away with needing multiple hammers but used multiple manually operated barrels.
 Revolvers further reduced this to only needing a pre-prepared cylinder and linked advancing the cylinder to cocking the hammer.
 However, these were still manually operated.

-In 1805 a British inventor from Northampton designed a cannon that would prime, load and fire itself 10 times a minute.
+In 1805, a British inventor from Northampton designed a cannon that would prime, load and fire itself 10 times a minute.

-In 1806 a Viennese copper engraver and mechanic known as Mr Putz invented a machine cannon that could load, fire and clean itself once every second or potentially up to 60 times a minute though the rate of fire was limited by the overheating of the barrel.
+In 1806, a Viennese copper engraver and mechanic known as Mr Putz invented a machine cannon that could load, fire and clean itself once every second or potentially up to 60 times a minute though the rate of fire was limited by the overheating of the barrel.

-In 1819 an American inventor from Baltimore designed a gun with 11 barrels that could fire 12 times in a minute for a total rate of fire of 132 shots a minute.
+In 1819, an American inventor from Baltimore designed a gun with 11 barrels that could fire 12 times in a minute for a total rate of fire of 132 shots a minute.

 In 1821, a muzzle-loading repeating cannon capable of firing 30 shots in 6 minutes or 5 shots per minute was demonstrated in England by the French-American "Fire King" Ivan Ivanitz Chabert.
 It was worked by a "wheel" fed by paper cartridges from a store attached to the cannon and ignited using a match from a match-holder somewhere else on the cannon.

+In 1825 an Italian book attempting to catalogue all topographic features of all known countries on Earth mentioned that in France there were 'mechanical rifles' used to defend warehouses that were capable of firing 120 shots without reloading.

 In 1828, a swivel gun that did not need cleaning or muzzle-loading and was capable of being made to any dimensions and used as an ordinary cannon at a moment's notice and firing 40 shots a minute was invented by a native of Ireland.

+Also in 1828 a revolver cannon capable of firing 12 shots a minute and worked by 2 artillerymen was invented by a Frenchman called Lesire-Fruyer.
+In 1854 this cannon would be put on display at the French Museum of the Marine.

 In France, in 1831, a mechanic from the Vosges department invented a lever-operated cannon that could fire 100 shots a minute.

 In 1832, a machine capable of firing 500 rifle shots a minute was devised by Hamel, a French mechanic.

+In the 1830s, General Sir John Scott Lillie, a British veteran of the Peninsula War invented the "Lillie Rifle battery".